Trusted WordPress tutorials, when you need them most.

 Choose PHP as the code type for the Custom Post type code

-Next, you need to copy and paste the following code into the ‘Code Preview’ box.
+Next, you must copy and paste the following code into the ‘Code Preview’ box.

 This code will allow you to add all publicly available post types to your main WordPress RSS feed.